 In This Article

-Coming straight from antiquity, myrrh is loaded with a strong symbol, it was one of the three gifts offered to the Child Jesus.
-Myrrh is very often used in oriental perfumes for its bewitching and captivating smell.
-Many perfumers have also put it in the spotlight.
-However, few have tried to mix myrrh with other fragrances.
-Are its symbolism and smell too powerful for other fragrances?
-Is myrrh too hard to tame?
+As an ingredient with a strong symbolism dating back to antiquity, myrrh is often used in oriental perfumes for its bewitching and captivating aroma.
+Although many perfumers have highlighted myrrh in their creations, few have ventured to mix it with other fragrances.
+The question remains: Are its symbolism and scent too powerful for other fragrances, or is myrrh simply too challenging to tame?